-The Technology for SLS is a unique admixture package for cementitious self-levelling screeds that enables easy processing for quick and economic installation.
+The Technology for SLS is a unique admixture package for cementitious self-leveling screeds that enables easy processing for quick and economical installation.
 Stable and robust screeds can now be produced with highly controlled dimensional stability.
 Other benefits include:

 - Construction times of up to 10 times faster

 - No need for additional polishing or curing agents